MarieNav/Prediction_Diabetics_Readmission/README.md

 ## Project Description
-Using all advanced python ressources we learnt during this bootcamp, I worked on a dataset about hospitalisation of diabetics people in order to build a predictive model on readmissions using supervised machine learning algorithms (classification).
+Using all advanced python ressources we learnt during this bootcamp, I worked on a dataset about hospitalisation of diabetics people in order to build a predictive model on readmissions, using supervised machine learning algorithms (classification).

 ## Process